 The results in Table 10 indicate the key ML2020 actions that emitted the largest total amount of kg CO_2e and the intensity ratio.
-Action C2 emitting the largest total amount (205,283 tonnes of kg CO_2e) across the whole project and had the largest carbon emitted per total spent on it.
+Action C2 emitting the largest total amount (205,490 tonnes of kg CO_2e) across the whole project and had the largest carbon emitted per total spent on it.
 The top 3 actions (C2, C1, C5) all involve concrete conservation actions when ranked by total carbon emitted for the whole project.

-However, when changing the ranking to intensity ratio, we see a slight change in the order with action D2 becoming the second largest emitter of CO_2e for the whole project.
+However, when changing the ranking to intensity ratio, we see a change in the order with action D2 becoming the second largest emitter of CO_2e for the whole project.
 This is primarily because of the large number of journeys that were undertaken to deliver it.
+The third largest action split is C4, because there was a lot of travel for a relatively small amount of spend when compared to the other conservation actions this is due to the labour intensive nature of invasive species removal combined with the extensive use of volunteers.